War crimes in the Russo-Ukrainian war (2022–present): Disputed surrender of Russian soldiers in Makiivka

+Russian strikes on humanitarian aid

+Russia has been accused of deliberately targeting humanitarian aid workers and infrastructure, including by the United Nations.
+According to the United Nations World Food Programme representative Richard Ragan in May 2026, 84 incidents affecting humanitarian assets had been recorded in the last 18 months.
+The WFP said that a Russian Iskander ballistic missile destroyed a warehouse storing humanitarian food aid for 130,000 people on 25 May, emphasizing that strikes on humanitarian infrastructure is prohibited under international humanitarian law.

 Genocide

 Several national parliaments, including those of Ukraine, Canada, Poland, Estonia, Latvia, Lithuania, Czech Republic, and Ireland declared that the invasion was genocide.
 Genocide scholars like Eugene Finkel, Timothy D. Snyder, Norman M. Naimark and Gregory Stanton, and legal experts Otto Luchterhandt and Zakhar Tropin said that the definition required certain acts and also genocidal intent, to establish genocide.
 A report by 30 scholars concluded that Russia is guilty of inciting genocide in Ukraine by committing acts prohibited by the Genocide Convention.
 The report further stated that a serious risk of more genocide exists, triggering an obligation for foreign parties to take action.